NISHITA322/Ecommercesite/README.md

 Task 2: Queries's output

-Query 1 : Find user-wise, product-wise ordering quantity with total item value.
+Query 1 : Find user-wise, product-wise ordering quantity with total item value.<br>
-Query 2 : weekly order analysis for the first quarter Query 3 : Retrieve product name and no of orders. exclude products with fewer than 5 orders.
+Query 2 : weekly order analysis for the first quarter <br>
+Query 3 : Retrieve product name and no of orders. exclude products with fewer than 5 orders.<br>
 Query 4 : Find the products thar are sold more than 7 times or have not sold yet in the first quarter.